Co-ordinator – MISS A WATERFALL

 ‘More Able’ students are identified by high SATS scores, which demonstrate that they have the potential for high academic achievement.

 ‘Able’ is the term used to describe pupils with a particular subject strength – for example the top 10% in Geography as identified by the teaching staff of that department.
-Able subject criteria are detailed in the Gifted and Talented policy.
+Able subject criteria are detailed in the More Able Policy.
 Teachers, parents and students themselves are invited to suggest nominations for this category.

 More Able and Able pupils are identified based on their KS2 SATs scores and GL baseline assessments, which demonstrate that they have the potential for high academic achievement Both teachers and parents are made aware of this cohort.
 Once a pupil is identified as More Able they cannot be removed from the register unless they leave the school.
 The More Able register is reviewed and updated annually.

 Talented pupils are identified based on teacher nominations.
 Subjects included: Music, PE, Drama and Art.
 Pupils are also identified as talented by their skills including: problem solving, creativity, leadership, vocabulary and evaluation.

 More information can be found in the More Able Policy.

 Sir Christopher Hatton Academy are committed to providing an environment in which all pupils are encouraged to realise their potential and maximise their opportunity for development.
 The Academy runs lots of enrichment activities such as participating in the Scholars Programme with the Brilliant Club, Family Challenge evenings and a variety of Musical, Drama and Sporting Activities.
 The progress of the More Able cohort is continually monitored throughout their time at the academy and a mentoring programme is put in place for any child who may need additional support.